cakephp/authentication/docs/en/middleware.rst

 Middleware
 ##########

-Then ``AuthenticationMiddleware`` forms the heart of the authentication plugin.
+``AuthenticationMiddleware`` forms the heart of the authentication plugin.
 It intercepts each request to your application and attempts to authenticate a user with one of the authenticators.
 Each authenticator is tried in order until a user is authenticated or no user could be found.
 The ``authentication``,